negrinho/deep_architect/README.md

 Each cell is a sub-search space (underlining the modularity and composability of DeepArchitect).
 The choice of the type of activation for the dense layer in the cell search space is shared among all cell search spaces used.
 All other hyperparameters of the cell search space are chosen independently for each occurrence of the cell search space in the sequence.

-The original single Keras model is commented out in the code above to emphasize how little code is needed to support a nontrivial search space.
-We encourage the reader to think about supporting the same search space using existing hyperparameter optimization tools or in an ad-hoc manner (e.g. how much code would be necessary to encode the search space and sample a random architecture from it).

 <!-- suggestions on going forward. -->
 The [tutorials](https://deep-architect.readthedocs.io/en/latest/tutorials.html) and [examples](https://github.com/negrinho/deep_architect/tree/master/examples) cover additional aspects of DeepArchitect not shown in the code above.